-Instead of trying to squeeze something useful about the Trinity out of scripture – which, quite honestly, doesn’t have much to say about it – it may be better to turn to those Christians throughout the ages we call saints and mystics, those who may have yielded more insight about God than the average lectionary reading.
+It may be helpful to turn to those Christians throughout the ages we call saints and mystics on the topic of the Trinity.
 Take, for instance, Julian of Norwich, a woman in the late fourteenth and early fifteenth centuries who lived in a hut, or cell, attached to the outer wall of St. Julian’s Church in Norwich.
 During her lifetime, the city suffered the effects of the Black Plague, the Peasant’s Revolt, and the suppression of the Lollards.
 Julian, while sure she was dying, received a series of visions or “showings” and wrote them down in the first book ever written in English by a woman: Revelations of Divine Love.

 A popular summary of her showings has been reduced to the popular saying: “All shall be well, all shall be well, all manner of thing shall be well.”
 Yet, a look into the Thirty-First Chapter of the Long Text of her “showings” may provide us with a bit more insight into the nature of the Holy Trinity and Divine Love; she would spend the rest of her life sharing these insights with those who came to the window of her cell seeking spiritual guidance.
 The text begins: